BertramLoong/siRNADiscovery/README.md

 ### siRNA-mRNA Base-Pairing Probabilities

-For siRNA-mRNA base-pairing probabilities, we uss the [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/).
+For siRNA-mRNA base-pairing probabilities, we use the [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/).
 Specifically, tools like **RNAcofold** and **RNAfold** are employed for calculating these pairing probabilities.

 Refer to the **Data_preprocess** folder for detailed instructions on executing RNAcofold and RNAfold.